If you’re reading this, there’s a good chance that you or someone you know are in your mid-twenties and are going through some things.

 14. You binge on buying brand names to try and cover up your current situation that you’re broke.

 15. You find yourself repelled and compelled by church at the same time.
 You ask God for help one day and then you’re yelling at him the next.
 Your faith is a roller coaster and you’re pretty sure your seat belt is about to come undone.

 16. You see so clearly the two roads in front of you.
 A life of comfort and a life of risk.
 And you’re not sure you have the right car or directions to go down either one.

 17. You surf the internet so much at work every day that you literally hit a point where you don’t know what else to search for.

 Doing dishes.
 Cooking dinner.
-Looking for a job.
+Looking for job opportunities.
 Calling your mom back.
 Calling your best friend back.
 Picking up the phone at all.
 DEBILI-FRICKING-TATING.

 So you watch four seasons in a row of _________, while Instagram stalking exes and enemies.

-20. The phrase you dread hearing the most at work is, “Congratulations, you’re getting a promotion” because you’re getting pushed deeper into a job you despise.
+20. The phrase you dread hearing the most at work is, “Congratulations, you’re getting a promotion” because you’re getting pushed deeper down a career path you despise.

 21. You dream about going back and punching your Smug-College-Self who was so sure had all the answers.

 22. You feel like every time you’re a bridesmaid or groomsman, an angel loses its wings.